What are the qualities you need to become a resilient care business leader? Find out in this month’s blog.

 Leading by example is a critical part of inspiring your team and embedding an internal culture of resilience within your organisation.
 If you yourself aren’t resilient, how can your team be?

-When we break it down, resilience is really about your capacity to face adversity, overcome setbacks and recover from challenges to continue living a full life, both on a personal and professional level.
 In domiciliary care organisations, poor leadership resilience can result in increased costs, reduced efficiency and a lack of effectiveness, as well as causing widespread dissatisfaction among the team.

 This then leads to lower client satisfaction and, ultimately, a potentially poor CQC rating.
 So how can you become the most resilient version of yourself as a leader?
 Here are our seven top tips: